Roomy

 Do your research!

-I admit I find it difficult at times to keep myself rigorous when doing personal projects, especially in terms of research.
-For this project, I challenged myself to talk to complete strangers in order to stay unbiased and gain knowledge of a breadth of experiences.
+I used to find it difficult to keep myself rigorous when doing personal projects, especially in terms of research.
+For this project, I challenged myself to talk to complete strangers in order to stay unbiased and build empathy.

 Remember to have fun :·)